kent-thompson/webFRAME/readme.md

 Endpoint URL Path Scheme
 --

-Server Rendered Pages URL End-Point Convention:
+Server-side Rendered Pages URL End-Point Convention:
-**Website name / Controller / Action**;
+**Website name / controller / action**;

 Example:
 kentthompson.org/user/getUser

 Actions are mapped to a method / function in the controller class.
-Supports a Default Home Controller Scheme when used with only a website name and / or with just a page name.
+Automaticaly supports a Default, Home Controller Scheme when used with only a website name and / or just a page name.

 ----

 RESTful AJAX based API path scheme.
 API (api) indicates use of the API controllers and JSON return type.
-**Website name  / api / Controller / Action**
+**Website name  / api / controller / action**;

 Example:
 kentthompson.org/api/user/getUser